 With the plain

 log format, Manticore logs all successfully executed search queries in a simple text format.
-Non-full-text parts of queries are not logged.
-JSON queries are logged as flattened to a single line.
+Non-full-text parts of the queries are not logged.
+JSON queries are recorded as single-line entries.
+Queries processed through Buddy are not logged.

 - Config